Consensys/doc.web3signer/docs/HowTo/Use-Signing-Keys.md

     web3signer --key-store-path=/Users/me/keyFiles/ eth2
     ```

-## Bulk loading Ethereum 2.0 keys
+## Bulk loading consensus layer keys

-You can bulk load Ethereum 2.0 keys that are stored in Azure Key Vault.
+You can bulk load consensus layer keys that are stored in Azure Key Vault.
 To do this use the
 Web3Signer [`eth2` subcommand options](../Reference/CLI/CLI-Subcommands.md#eth2).

 !!! example